 Since 1973, the Los Angeles Regional Food Bank has worked to mobilize resources in the community to alleviate hunger.

-To fulfill our mission, we source and acquire food and other products and distribute them to needy people through charitable agencies or directly through programs; conduct hunger education and awareness campaigns and advocate for public policies that alleviate hunger; and energize the community to get involved and support hunger relief.
+To fulfill our mission, source and acquire food and other products and distribute to needy people through charitable agencies or directly through programs; energize the community to get involved and support hunger relief; conduct hunger education and awareness campaigns and advocate for public policies that alleviate hunger.

 Since 1973, the Los Angeles Regional Food Bank has distributed more than 1 billion pounds of food.